Gochujang, the Spicy Korean Sauce You're Seeing Everywhere

-To start, the taste.
-To compare it with the spicy sauce that almost always comes up in the same breath, gochujang is like the love child of sriracha and miso—spicy like the former, pungent like the latter—with a hint of sweetness.
-You could probably guess this from the color and flavor, but chilies (specifically, a type of dried chile powder called gochugaru) are one of the main ingredients, along with salt, glutinous rice (aka sticky rice), fermented soybeans, and some form of sweetener, like rice syrup.
-Traditionally, all of these ingredients are mixed together in an earthenware jug and left to ferment for months at a time, making a concentrated, flavor-packed paste.
-Each household would have their own jug, and make it once a year.
+So, what does gochujang taste like?
+To compare it with two popular sauces that almost always comes up in the same breath, gochujang is like the love child of sriracha and miso—spicy like the former, pungent like the latter—with a hint of sweetness.
+You could probably guess this from the color and flavor, but chilies (specifically, a type of dried chile powder called gochugaru) are one of the main ingredients, along with salt, glutinous rice (aka sticky rice), and fermented soybeans..
+Traditionally, all of these ingredients are mixed together in an earthenware jug and left to ferment for months at a time, making a concentrated, flavor-packed paste with a hint of sweetness thanks to the glutinous rice starches that convert to sugars over time.
+In Korea, it's typical for each household to have their own jug, and make it from scratch once a year.

 How to start cooking with gochujang

-On its own, gochujang is quite pungent, so it’s typically mixed with other ingredients to balance its intensity.
-In Korea, it’s typically stirred into marinades for meat, stews, and stir-fries, or cut with vinegar or oil so it can be served as a sauce.
-You’ll also find it on Korean fried chicken (yum).
+On its own, gochujang is quite pungent, so it's usually mixed with other ingredients to balance its intensity.
+In Korea, it's typically stirred into marinades for meat, stews, and stir-fries, or cut with vinegar or oil so it can be served as a sauce.
+You'll also find it on Korean fried chicken.

-Take your lead from these traditional preparations, or use it in many of the same ways you’d use sriracha.
-Add some to your pulled pork, stir it into deviled eggs, whisk it into salad dressing, mix it into compound butter for steaks, or add it to mayo for an amazing burger or sandwich.
+Take your lead from these traditional preparations, or use it in many of the same ways you'd use sriracha.
+Add some to your brisket, pour on to poached eggs, whisk it into salad dressing, mix it into compound butter for steaks, or add it to mayo for an amazing burger or sandwich.
+It also livens up starchy foods like rice, noodles, and potatoes.

 The surprising ways gochujang can help your health